VinitMakwana/Sales-Dashboard/README.md

 - **Customer Behavior:** Identification of spending patterns and order frequency across different segments.
 - **Seasonality:** Trends highlighting seasonal peaks and troughs for better demand planning.
 - **Operational Insights:** Patterns in order size and variability to improve consistency and efficiency.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the AGPL-3.0 license License - see the LICENSE file for details.